SENSUIKAN!

 7 November 1944:

 E of Luzon.
-The I-38 reports sighting an enemy Task Force.
+I-38 reports sighting an enemy task force.
 It is her last signal.

 12 November 1944:

-Off Palau.
-At 2003, the NICHOLAS' SG radar picks up a surface contact at 22,000 yards.
-Keith closes and opens fire with his 5-inch main armament, but the contact disappears.
-About 2230, the NICHOLAS reacquires the target by sonar and drops a pattern of 18 depth charges.
-Contact is broken.
+E of Palau.
+At 2003, NICHOLAS' SG radar picks up a surface contact at 22,000 yds.
+Keith closes and opens fire with his 5-in main armament, but the contact disappears.
+About 2230, NICHOLAS reacquires the target by sonar and drops a pattern of 18 depth charges.
+The contact is lost.

 13 November 1944:

-At about 0030, the NICHOLAS is hunting for the target when she makes another sonar contact.
+At about 0030, NICHOLAS is hunting for the target when she makes another sonar contact.
 As Cdr Keith prepares to attack, his sonar officer warns that the contact is turning hard right.
 Keith also goes hard right, backs on his starboard engine and, practically on top of the contact, drops a salvo of depth charges.
-A few minutes after the last charge goes off, the NICHOLAS is rocked by a huge underwater explosion that sinks the submarine - probably the I-38 - at 08-04N, 138-03E.
+A few minutes after the last charge goes off, NICHOLAS is rocked by a huge underwater explosion that sinks the submarine - most likely I-38 - at 08-04N, 138-03E.
+[2]

-That day, the I-38 fails to send a signal to the Sixth Fleet HQ.
+That day, I-38 fails to send a signal to the Sixth Fleet HQ.
 In the morning, debris and human remains are sighted in the attack area.
-The I-38 is lost with all of her 110 crewmen.

 6 December 1944: